The Good and the Bad of Swift Programming Language

 One of the reasons that Swift has become so popular over such a short period is probably the fact that it was made by Apple.
 When a company with such global name recognition and a multimillion army of loyal followers does something, the chances are it is doomed for success (or at least good press coverage).

 Now, let’s take a closer look at the critical benefits and drawbacks that accompany Swift.
 What should you know about this language?
 Is it ready to be used in production?
 What are the risks involved in building a Swift app?
 We start with advantages that make it the darling of developers.

 Pros of Using Swift for iOS Native Development

 Often referred to as “Objective-C, without the C,” Swift language is in many aspects superior to its predecessor.
+To get an in-depth comparison of Swift and Objective C, check our separate article.
 According to the official press release, “Swift combines the performance and efficiency of compiled languages with the simplicity and interactivity of popular scripting languages.”
 Leaving technology details and marketing aside, let’s see what it really means from a business perspective.

 Rapid development process

 A clean and expressive language with a simplified syntax and grammar, Swift is easier to read and write.
 It is very concise, which means less code is required to perform the same task, as compared to Objective-C. Automatic Reference Counting (ARC) does all the work tracking and managing the app’s memory usage, so developers don’t need to spend time and effort doing that manually.
 Accordingly, it usually takes less time to build iOS apps with Swift.